Today I’m very lucky to interview Kathryn Lance, author of Pandora’s Promise, the third novel in her Pandora’s Trilogy.

 So, what have you written?

 In my 40 year full-time writing career I published more than fifty books, both fiction and nonfiction, some under my own name, others ghosted for other people.
 I wrote several books on fitness and health, some for doctors.
 I also wrote dozens of articles on those topics, for various magazines.
 Before books and magazines, I wrote hundreds of soap opera scripts for four soap operas.
 For two years in there I worked as an editor and writer for Scholastic Magazines.
-The first in my Pandora’s Trilogy, Pandora’s Genes, won the Best New Science Fiction Award from Romance Times in 1985.
+The first #book in my Pandora’s Trilogy, Pandora’s Genes, won the Best New Science Fiction Award from Romance Times in 1985.
 Until I heard about the award, I honestly had no idea that in addition to a science fiction adventure I had written a romance!

 Most of my best ideas come from dreams.
 Pandora’s Genes started as a mysterious dream that I could not get out of my mind until I sat down and wrote it to find out what happened.